Rye-lxy/CasPeak/README.md

 # Caspeak

-This is a pipeline for finding mobile element insertions (MEIs) based on outer-Cas9 targeted Nanopore sequencing and peak detection.
+This is a pipeline for finding non-reference mobile element insertions (MEIs) based on outer-Cas9 targeted Nanopore sequencing and peak detection.

 ## Usage
 `caspeak` consists of several subcommands, like `git` or `bedtools`, listed as follows: